SecretFoundation/docs/docs/dev/tutorials.md

 This [repository](https://github.com/scrtlabs/secret-contracts-guide) can be used to master Secret Contract development.

 In this repository you'll find information on:
-- setting up a local Secret Network developer testnet
+- Setting up a local Secret Network developer testnet
-- learning Secret Contract development basics and shortcuts
+- Learning Secret Contract development basics and shortcuts
-- build and deploy Secret Contracts of varying complexity with UIs
+- Build and deploy Secret Contracts of varying complexity with UIs

 A key aspect addresses [how to build a frontend](https://github.com/scrtlabs/secret-contracts-guide/blob/master/building-a-frontend.md) using React.